shiouen/T2S-ESES/CommentReplacement/readme.md

-﻿This project is used to remove French comments and the hashtag-surrounded indicators from .docx documents.
+This project is used to remove French comments and the hashtag-surrounded indicators from .docx documents.

 Usage:
 Open the project in Visual Studio and place your .docx files in the T2S-ESES/CommentReplacement/Files folder.